PaulineRoca/AIP2016/00_Installation/install.md

  ```
  conda install conda
  ```
- You will see some text messages during the installation of some python modules, don't worry!
+ * you will see some text messages during the installation of some python modules, don't worry!
  * when you are asked `Procced ([y]/n)`, press on the `Enter` key (because yes is the default)
  * when you are back to the blinking little rectangle, type this text, then press the `Enter` key:
  ```